elcruzo/camera-chat/README.md

 # Camera Chat Application

-This Repository contains the code for the a LiveStream Chat Project featuring Real-Time Video Communication.
+This repository contains the code for the a LiveStream Chat Project featuring Real-Time Video Communication.

 ## Table of Contents